Accounting Services

 Salaries and wages paid at the University's approved rates are allowable costs to Federal projects so long as they reflect the level of effort expended on the project and are documented by the LSUHSC-NO's time and effort system.
 Fringe benefits in accordance with established University policies are allowable and are charged to projects based on University established fringe benefit rates.

-In describing a system to track effort on Federal projects OMB Circular A-21 J.8.b (1)(c) states the following:
+In describing a system to track effort on Federal projects § 2 CRF 200.430(i) Standards for Documentation of Personnel Expenses states the following:

 LSUHSC-NO utilizes an after‑the‑fact certification of effort of all individuals when all or a portion of their salaries are charged to a sponsored project.
-In defining the "after-the-fact certification" system, OMB Circular A-21 stipulates the following requirements:
+In defining the "after-the-fact certification" system, LSUHSC-NO follows these guidelines:

 • The reports will reflect an after-the-fact reporting of the percentage distribution of activity of employees.
 Charges may be made initially on the basis of estimates made before the services are performed, provided that such charges are promptly adjusted if significant differences are indicated.